fishhack66/PAL-1-Stuff/BASIC Games, etc/BORG ATTACK/README.md

 REMARKS

-1 REM by Dave Hassler
+by Dave Hassler

-1 REM Built Sept.
+Built Sept.
 2022 for the PAL-1 computer

-1 REM Runs under Tiny BASIC loaded at $0200
+Runs under Tiny BASIC loaded at $0200

 2 REM Call PrintMsg hiding in RIOT RAM